Equality & Diversity

 COMPLAINTS AND MONITORING PROCEDURES

 Salford Supply Desk has in place procedures for monitoring compliance with this policy and for dealing with complaints of discrimination.
-These are available from Angela Evans and will be made available immediately upon request.
+These will be made available immediately upon request.
 Any discrimination complaint will be investigated fully.